• Education

 Activities

-1. A documentary video reflecting upon the research process conducted by students: awareness activities to understand the content and purpose of each animal training as well as to understand the different types of disabilities supported by each therapy; and actions to identify the training needs of each partner as well as transfer knowledge and experience.
+1. A documentary reflecting the research process conducted by students.
+It includes awareness raising activities to understand the content and purpose of each animal training as well as to understand the different types of disabilities supported by each therapy.

-2. Impact & Reproductivity Report: assessment of the development of skills and analysis of the drivers and barriers to the up-scaling of this process
+2. Impact & Re-productivity Report that assessed the development of skills and analysis of the drivers and barriers to the up-scaling of this process.

-3. Guidelines on how to integrate skill-building in schools through animal training, targeted to: schools, animal therapy associations and organisations for persons with disabilities
+3. Guidelines on how to integrate skill-building in schools through animal training for schools, animal therapy associations and organisations for persons with disabilities.

 News